benhoyt/benhoyt.github.com/writings/updating-gifty-with-ai.md

 ## My approach

-My approach starts with the fact that I'm a **fairly experienced web developer**.
+I'm starting with the fact that I'm a **fairly experienced web developer**.
 This means I can guide the process and review the agent's output effectively.
 As a side note, one of my biggest concerns with AI is that new developers will be tempted to shortcut this hard-won experience.

 I was also **building on a foundation** of existing work.
 I started with the CSS stylesheet from my old site (which in turn is based on [Skeleton](http://getskeleton.com/)), most of an SQL database schema, and a plan of what I wanted to build.
 In addition, I wrote the initial Go server and several packages by hand, based heavily on the old Gifty codebase.
 I seeded it with the kind of code I wanted.